PrivateAIM/documentation/src/guide/deployment/node-installation.md

 #### RBAC

 Admins using their own IDP who also wish to utilize RBAC for the Node UI will need to configure the roles using their IDP's documentation.
-Once a the role is created and assigned to a user, the `roleClaimName` value needs to be modified so that the role can be extracted from the JWT provided by the IDP.
+Once the role is created and assigned to a user, the `roleClaimName` value needs to be modified so that the role can be extracted from the JWT provided by the IDP.
 The `roleClaimName` value should contain the keys leading to the role value in the decrypted JWT, with each hierarchical level separated by a period (".").

 In this example: